-It should be noted that the Authority could decide to approve a version of Alternative 2 (with a 1.3-MAF reservoir) that incorporates the bridge component of Alternative 1, or the CBD release component of Alternative 1 instead of release to the Sacramento River, or both of these distinct components.
-Similarly, the Authority could decide to approve a version of Alternative 1 (with a 1.5-MAF reservoir), or a version of Alternative 3, that incorporates the roadway improvements without the bridge as contemplated by Alternative 2, or the Sacramento River release component of Alternative 2 instead of the CBD release, or both of these distinct components.
-In this way, the evaluation of Alternatives 1, 2 and 3 actually incorporates a spectrum of multiple options for the decision-makers about the Project facilities and components.
+The Authority and/or Reclamation could decide to approve a version of Alternative 2 (with a 1.3-MAF reservoir) that incorporates: (1) the bridge component of Alternative 1; (2) the CBD release component of Alternative 1 instead of the Sacramento River discharge; or (3) both of these components.
+Similarly, the Authority and/or Reclamation could elect to approve a version of Alternative 1 (with a 1.5-MAF reservoir) or Alternative 3 that incorporates the roadway improvements: (1) without the bridge component; (2) with the Sacramento River discharge component of Alternative 2 instead of the CBD release; or (3) with both of these components.
+In addition, the level of Reclamation's participation currently shown for Alternatives 1 and 3 could be considered in the context of the smaller reservoir for Alternative 2.
+In this way, the evaluation of Alternatives 1, 2, and 3 incorporates a variety of options.

-2.4 No Project/Action Alternative
+2.4 No Project/No Action Alternative